shaunxu/create-ts-index/README.md

 ```

 # Introduction
 Index.ts file create for export syntax.
-If don't have business logic in index.ts that use to only export.
+If don"t have business logic in index.ts that use to only export.
 In this case, more than easy importing and library project need this export process(for example, blueprint.js etc ...). cti(create-ts-index) create export index.ts file.

 For example, sample directory below.